Serum Amyloid A

 Increased SAA concentration

 - Physiologic: Higher concentrations of SAA (using the ELISA assay) may be seen in newborn foals.
 Values are highest just after birth and then decline by 7 days of age (but still may be higher than reference intervals, even if clinically healthy) (Paltrinieri et al 2008).
+Similar results were seen in one study of newborn lambs, with highest SAA concentrations seen at 1-3 days of birth (Dinler et al 2020), which may be secondary to absorption of colostral endotoxins of pro-inflammatory mediators.

 - Pathophysiologic: As indicated above, measurement of SAA is usually used to detect subclinical inflammation and the resolution thereof.